 are there implications for courts construing State and Territory tax laws?

-Hon Justice John Logan
+Justice John LOGAN

-Bachelor of Economics and Bachelor of Laws.
+with a Bachelor of Economics and Bachelor of Laws.
 Justice Logan

 in the Commonwealth Crown Solicitor’s office in Brisbane.
 He